BlizzCrafter/PenumbraPhysics.Editor/README.md

     }
 ```

 That's it!
-Now you are ready to draw what ever you want inside the TestDrawControl.
+Now you are ready to draw what ever you want inside the **TestDrawControl**.
 After you built the solution, it's now possible to add this new control from your toolbox into the Forms.Designer.

 #### Creating an updatable control (based on GameTime):

-This time you need to inherit from 'GameControl'.
-Inside the GameControl class you will find things like a 'StopWatch' and the 'GameTime' reference.
+This time you need to inherit from **GameControl**.
+Inside the **GameControl** class you will find things like a **StopWatch** and the **GameTime** reference.
 There are also fields for catching the relative mouse position and button pressed events as well as some abstract physics functions you need to implement, but don't need to use.
-The real update cycle is generated inside the 'GameLoop()' method.
-Other than that GameControl itself is inheriting from 'GraphicsDeviceControl', so it also contains the drawing feature.
+The real update cycle is generated inside the **GameLoop()** method.
+Other than that **GameControl** itself is inheriting from **GraphicsDeviceControl**, so it also contains the drawing feature.

-A full implementation of a class inheriting from GameControl looks like this:
+A full implementation of a class inheriting from **GameControl** looks like this:

 ```c
 using System;